-Absentee & One-Stop Voting
+Absentee and One-stop Voting

 Voters do not need to provide a reason in order to vote absentee, whether voting absentee in person via one-stop voting or voting absentee by mail.